realmcu/HoneyGUI/doc/source/GUI-APP/SaaA/JavaScript syntax.md

 ```
 ## ImageSeekbar

-* API Drag the progress bar and then the text shows the current progress.
+* Drag the progress bar and then the text shows the current progress.
 ```javascript
 seekbar.getElementById('tab10Seek1')
 function seekbarOnPress(params) {